 Please be aware that you should NEVER agree to any firm taking on your wayleave claim for anything less than a “no win, no fee” type offer.
 Looking at the biggest surveyor firms assisting claims at the moment they offer to do everything in exchange for 10-20% of the claim’s worth.

-To find out which energy company is responsible for your lines you’ll need to consult the ENA Website where you’ll find information in addition to this article along with details of whether a claims already taken place.
+To find out which energy company is responsible for your lines you’ll need to consult the ENA Website where you’ll find information in addition to this article along with details of whether claims have already taken place.

 Is it worth claiming for Wayleave compensation?

-This is why we mentioned earlier using a wayleave surveyor to claim for you.
+This is why we mentioned earlier using a wayleave agreement surveyor to claim for you.
 They’re skilled in the field, and ultimately are far more likely to negotiate a larger payment.
-A larger payent that would most likely negate the percentage you’d give up to them in their commission.
+A larger payment that would most likely negate the percentage you’d give up to them in their commission.
 It also means you can sit back and let them pursue the wayleave claim, which can take up to nearly two years.
 Plus if you’re home is mortgaged, they’ll assist working with your mortgage lender.
-Rhis is important too as “technically” they still own your home.
+This is important too as “technically” they still own your home.

 We make no recommendation for which wayleave company you might use, as this claim process CAN be done yourself.
 But for reference, the claim company with the biggest track record (but sadly the highest wayleave commission) is Thomson Broadbent.
 You can also check out Sherwill Drake Forbes reviews too.

 Please chip in with comments of wayleave payment successes, issues, or failures.
 Use the comments section below, particularly if you’ve claimed yourself.
 We’d love to hear your experiences.